-The QFP socket/adapter HP 64784-61612 is a part to adapt the QFP adapter or the QFP cable to the target system.
+The QFP socket/adapter is a part to adapt the QFP adapter or the QFP cable to the target system.
 You must solder this part to your target system.
 The QFP socket/adapter can be used as a "socket" to mount a real processor.
+The following QFP socket/adapters are provided.